dotnet-websharper/core/README.md

 If you are using any one of the available WebSharper project templates, they should compile and run without any modifications.

-If you are creating your project files manually, the following is a typical string of steps to get you up and running, although you should really consider starting off an existing WebSharper template:
+If you are creating your project files manually, the following is a typical string of steps to get you up and running, although you should really consider starting off of an existing WebSharper template:

  * Start from an ordinary F# library project
  * Install `WebSharper` using [paket](https://fsprojects.github.io/Paket/).
 This will include the main `WebSharper.targets` and the core references in your project file.